Raattis/LinearHierarchy/README.md

 The tree's topology can be described recursively as follows:
 * Child count for root's direct children:
  * ```childCount = 2 + childIndex```
-* Child count for every other node
+* Child count for all of the other nodes
  * ```childCount = parent's childCount - childIndex - 1```
 * New nodes are added until target node count is reached.